| |

 said.

-the sensitivity in her hands.
+do to the sensitivity in her hands.

 Raynaud’s Syndrome, named after the French physician who discovered it,